kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 Optimizing and reducing your Docker images to the smallest size significantly reduce the cost and time spent building and pushing images.
 In this section, we will discuss different strategies to slim down Docker images and reduce size.

-Before then, You need to create a Docker image you will work.
+Before then, You need to create a compress Docker image example that you will work.

 #### Creating a Sample Docker Image